Achzarit: Weapons

 It is armed with three 7.62 mm machine guns, including one Rafael Overhead Weapons Station, a machine gun controlled from within the cabin, developed by Rafael Advanced Defense Systems.
 As a lesson from the Second Intifada, a ballistic glass turret was installed over one of the hatches to enable the commander to see outside without being exposed to small arms fire and shrapnel.

 Several Achzarit in service have been upgraded with a 12.7 mm Samson Remote Controlled Weapon Station in place of the standard 7.62 mm Rafael Overhead Weapon Station.

 A version with RCWS-30 was also built.

 Operations

 Because of its heavy armor, the Achzarit is sometimes called a Heavy APC (HAPC).

 Achzarit APCs took part in Operation Rainbow in Rafah, after a comparatively lightly armored M113 APC was destroyed by an RPG.
 Achzarit APCs were also involved in the Gaza War (2008–09).

-On October 7, 2023, several old APCs were in Nahal Oz when it was overrun by Hamas.
+On October 7, 2023, several old Achzarit APCs were in Nahal Oz when it was overrun by Hamas.